 - Developed and compiled resources on school enrollment to ensure that parents, students, and teachers know their rights under the law.

-- Created online forms for parents and educators to ask questions about school enrollment and anonymously report school districts whose policies appear out of compliance with the law.
+- Created online form for parents and educators to ask questions about school enrollment and anonymously report school districts whose policies appear out of compliance with the law.

 We welcome you to explore the resources we have created as well as those we link to from others organizations.
 You can contact us at [email protected].